-- 1. Employees are encouraged to discuss their complaints with the Manager/Supervisor of the Interpreter Services Division at the appropriate trial court or designated representative. - 2.
+- 1. Employees are encouraged to discuss their complaints with their Manager/Supervisor. - 2.
 Court management has the responsibility to: - a.
-Inform an employee of any limitation of the Court's authority to fully resolve the grievance; and b.
-Supply the employee with the necessary information to process his grievance to the proper agency or authority.
+Inform an employee of any limitation of the Court's authority to fully resolve the grievance; and - b.
+Supply the employee with the necessary information to process their grievance to the proper agency or authority.